lambdalisue/django-inspectional-registration/docs/about_registration_templates.rst

     Used for registration closed page.

 ``registration/registration_complete.html``
-    Used for registration complete page.
+    Used for registration complete page. ``registration_profile`` context will be passed.

 ``registration/registration_form.html``
     Used for registration page. ``form`` context will be passed